lastres0rt/udacity-health-tracker/README.md

 # Udacity Health Tracker

-## A Bonus Project from Udacity's Front-End Web Developer Nanodegre
+## A Bonus Project from Udacity's Front-End Web Developer Nanodegree

 ### Learning Backbone.js in the process!

 This project uses Gulp to help construct itself.
 Sass and BrowserSync also help automate testing and streamline development.